mihirchronicles/themihirchronicles.github.io/src/content/blog/how-to-write-well.md

 Warren Buffett once said:

-> Some of the things I think I think, I find don’t make any sense when I start trying to write them down.
+> Some of the things I think, I find don’t make any sense when I start trying to write them down.
 You ought to be able to explain why you’re taking the job you’re taking, why you’re making the investment you’re making, or whatever it may be.
 And if it can’t stand applying pencil to paper, you’d better think it through some more.

 Lastly, exposing writing to others will question your intent and thought process.
 There is no better way to get feedback.
 The more you write and share, the more feedback you'll receive creating a positive feedback loop.
 As the saying goes, the pen is mightier than the sword.